-BUT FIRST… Here’s NEW INFORMATION from our Solano County Registrar of Voters office about how to TRACK your ballot.
+SO… Here’s information from our Solano County Registrar of Voters on how you can TRACK your ballot.

 You will want to take advantage of the ballot notification tools.
 You will get either a text or e-mail reminder saying that the ballots are in the mail on the way to them.
 And when you send it back (even if you use a drop off location) – you’ll get an e-mail or text telling you the ballot got to the Registrar of Voters office, and notifying you if there are any problems (like they couldn’t count it, or signature didn’t match, etc.).
 Super helpful.
 You can SIGN UP TODAY for that information here: solanocounty.com/depts/rov/text_alerts.asp